astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 and add the terms is $-1$, which is just what you would expect if you took the square of the four velocity and divided by $c^2$.
 The constant
 $-1$ is of course also invarient across reference frames, and therefore also a Lorentz scalar, as the size of a four vector must be.
-In a sense, this is like defining a unit vector with a length of 1, only we are defining it to be 1 in the time direction.

 ## Addition of Velocities